A $C^\ast$-algebraic view on the interaction of real- and reciprocal space topology in skyrmion crystals: Results

+Let us now inspect the gaps in between the aligned states in the upper block $(U)$ and anti-aligned states in the lower block $(L)$.
+There are several gaps at finite $\vartheta$, which remain opened but narrow for $\vartheta\to0$.
+We refer to those as being connected to the adiabatic limit.
+The gaps between the lowest energy bands in each block are the widest, and some of them have been marked with dots and numbered from bottom to top for further examination.
+Besides these gaps, some gaps open near $\vartheta=1/2$, which only remain open over a short interval of finite $\vartheta$.
+Since those gaps are not connected to the adiabatic limit of smooth textures and are as such not treatable with commutative geometry, we coin them {\it noncommutative spectral gaps}.
 To compute all Chern numbers corresponding to the gaps marked with dots, we use the periodic approximating algebra formalism introduced in section \ref{sec:computation}.
 We first perform an exact diagonalization of the tight-binding Hamiltonian as above on a supercell of size $N_x=N_y=57$ for $\vartheta=\frac{10}{57}$ (the corresponding texture is depicted in Fig.~\ref{fig:skx_texture_scaling} (a)) and from the eigenstates we construct Fermi projection operators according to Eq.~\eqref{eq:Fermi_projection} with Fermi energy $E_F$ inside the chosen gaps.
 They are representations of projections from the periodic approximate algebra of the noncommutative torus, and we can compute their derivations to evaluate the corresponding Chern numbers as detailed in Eq.~\eqref{eq:approx_Chernnumber}.
+The partial derivatives $\partial_{\varphi_j}P^{\vec{\varphi}}_F$ are numerically implemented as a difference quotient with $\Delta\varphi_j=10^{-8}$.
 The results are displayed in Table \ref{fig:Spectrum}~(b).
 From these Chern numbers, we can also immediately extract the $\vartheta$-independent coefficients of the Fermi projection with respect to the $K_0$ group generators by using equations \eqref{eq:Chernlabels1}-\eqref{eq:Chernlabels8}.
 This gives us a full set of integer labels for the gaps as displayed in Table \ref{fig:Spectrum}~(c).

 It can be seen that the numerically computed coefficients are indeed quantized to integer values to good accuracy, and the Chern numbers and coefficients of the zero energy gap (Gap $0$ { \ensuremath\bullet}) match our preliminary consideration $n_{\emptyset}=n_{\lbrace u_1, u_2 \rbrace }=1$ and $0$ for the remaining Chern coefficients.
 The $\emptyset$ and ${\lbrace u_1, u_2 \rbrace }$ Chern labels of the marked gaps above zero energy $(U)$ are equal to $1$, while the marked gaps below zero energy $(L)$ exhibit $0$.
 This raises the question which electronic band is responsible for carrying this quantized Chern number.
 Similarly, some bands above the highest of our marked gaps need to carry a Chern label contribution of $1$ to $n_{\emptyset}$ and $-1$ to $n_{\lbrace u_1, u_2 \rbrace }$ to be consistent with our assessment from general principles.
 The ${\lbrace t_1, t_2 \rbrace }$ Chern label of the marked gaps above zero energy increases by $1$ per gap, which means that the energy bands in between carry a contribution of $1$ each.
 Below zero energy, the sign is flipped.
 Since we know that the Chern label of the zero energy gap is $0$, the contributions of these energy bands need to be compensated by some bands in the same block.
 The same is true for the block above zero energy.
 All remaining mixed space first Chern numbers are zero for all marked gaps.
 Lastly, the ${\lbrace t_1, t_2, u_1, u_2 \rbrace }$ Chern labels of the marked gaps are similar to the ${\lbrace t_1, t_2 \rbrace }$ Chern labels, but have a negative sign below and above zero energy.
 Also, some compensating energy bands need to exist here.